howff/ccast-player/README.md

 * Provides a web server which lists all your movies
 * Casts a movie file to your Chromecast when you click on a movie title
+* Restarts a movie where you left off, if you stop watching before the end

 # Installation